cinchy-co/Documentation/cql/the-basics-of-cql/README.md

 **Cinchy Query Language (CQL)** is a query language unique to dataware that's used to retrieve and manage/modify data and metadata from tables in your network.
 While data can reside across many tables, a query can isolate it to a single output, making the possibilities of CQL endlessly powerful.

-For example, you can use CQL the following ways:
+For example, you can use CQL in the following ways:

 - ​Build queries through the query editor that can return, insert, delete, and otherwise manage your data.
 - ​Create, alter, or drop views for tables​.